Last updated 1 year ago

 Last updated 2 years ago

-Southern Hills Hospital & Medical Center provides comprehensive diabetes screenings and management options for individuals in the greater Las Vegas area.
-If you would like to learn more about our healthcare services, including our maternity hospital, please call our Consult-A-Nurse healthcare referral line at (702) 880-2700.
+Do you or a loved one suffer from heart disease?
+Southern Hills Hospital & Medical Center offers expert cardiology care for patients in the Las Vegas area.
+To learn more about our extensive array of services, including our stroke care options, please call (702) 880-2700.